Structure formation during phase transitions in strongly interacting matter: Introduction

-Being studied in the mean-field approximation the critical temperature of the pion condensation phase transition to the inhomogeneous state $k_0\neq 0$ is rather high (typically $\gsim \epsilon_{\rm F,n}$, where $\epsilon_{\rm F,n}$ is the nucleon Fermi energy), cf. \cite{Voskresensky:1978cb,Baym:1980jx}.
+Being studied in the mean-field approximation the critical temperature of the pion condensation phase transition to the inhomogeneous state $k_0\neq 0$ is rather high (typically $\gsim \epsilon_{{\rm F},N}$, where $\epsilon_{{\rm F},N}$ is the nucleon Fermi energy), cf. \cite{Voskresensky:1978cb,Baym:1980jx}.
 Even in case of the second-order phase transition at $k_0=0$ fluctuations may significantly modify the phase diagram of the strongly interacting matter, cf. \cite{Ginzburg1976,Larkin2005}.
-In the mean-field theory, three phases meet at what is known as a Lifshitz point, whereas fluctuations smear the Lifshitz point.
-Strong color superconducting fluctuations are expected to occur even significantly above CEP, cf. \cite{Voskresensky2003arx,Voskresensky:2004jp}.
-Therefore they might be manifested even in heavy-ion collisions up to $T\sim (1.5-2)T_c$, if the critical temperature of color superconductivity, $T_c$, is sufficiently large (e.g., if $T_c\gsim (50-70)$MeV).
+In the mean-field theory, three phases meet at what is known as a Lifshitz point.
+One of the phases that meet at the tricritical point is an inhomogeneous phase.
+In the context of the Cooper pairing phases in dilute isospin-asymmetric nucleon matter discussion of the Lifshitz three-critical point can be found in \cite{Stein}.
+Fluctuations smear the Lifshitz point \cite{PST2019}.
+Strong color superconducting fluctuations in dense nuclear matter are expected to occur even significantly above CEP, cf. \cite{Voskresensky2003arx,Voskresensky:2004jp}.
+In heavy-ion collisions they might be manifested at $T\lsim (1.5-2)T_c$, provided the critical temperature of color superconductivity, $T_c$, is sufficiently large (e.g., if $T_c\gsim (50-70)$MeV).
 Reference \cite{Nishimura:2022kqa} supported these estimates of \cite{Voskresensky2003arx,Voskresensky:2004jp}.
 Di-lepton and photon yields in heavy-ion collisions can be affected by pre-critical fluctuations \cite{Nishimura:2022kqa,Kerbikov}.
+Note here also the geometrical effect on fluctuations near the critical point, cf. \cite{Voskresensky2003arx,Voskresensky:2004jp}.
+Effectively one deals with the 3d geometry, if the coherence length $l\sim 1/\sqrt{|T-T_{c}|}$ (esimated here in the mean-field approximation) fulfills inequalities $l<R_{\parallel}, l<R_{\perp}$; one deals with 2d geometry, if $R_{\perp}>l>R_{\parallel}$; and with the 1d geometry, if $R_{\parallel}>l>R_{\perp}$, where $R_{\parallel}$ and $R_{\perp}$ are typical sizes of the system in parallel and perpendicular directions.
+For $l>R_{\parallel}, l>R_{\perp}$ the geometry is so called 0-dimensional.
+These effects reflect , e.g., in the temperature dependence of the specific heat (associated with the variance of the energy), $C_V\sim 1/\sqrt{|T-T_{c}|}$ for 3d and $C_V\sim 1/(T-T_{c})^2$ for d=0.
+So, in principle, such a geometrical effects can be manifested in not-central heavy-ion collisions.

 Note here that even if in the mean-field consideration the phase transition to the state $k_0=0$ is of the second-order, inclusion of electromagnetic fluctuations results in a weakly first-order phase transition in superconductors, cf. \cite{Halperin1974}.
 Fluctuations near the critical point of the phase transition to the state $k_0\neq 0$ prove to be so strong that they necessarily lead to the change of the order of the phase transition from the second-order to the first-order, cf. \cite{Brazovskii1975,Dyugaev:1975dk,Voskresensky:1981zd,Voskresensky:1982vd,Dyugaev:1982gf, Dyugaev:1982ZHETF,Kolehmainen:1982jn,Dyg1,Schulz:1984cb,Voskresensky:1984rd,Voskresensky:1989sn,MSTV90, Voskresensky:1993ud,Tatsumi2016,Pisarski2021}.